trickerer01/Ruxx/README.md

 - Downloading from RX favorites pages requires `cf_clearance` cookie (see above) as it isn't a part of dapi
 - While searching favorites you can use normal filtering as well.
 Date filter, additional required / excluded tags, etc.
 - Downloading favorites isn't particulary fast, Ruxx will need to fetch info for every item in the list in order to enable filtering
-- RZ module stands out here: although RZ doesn't support meta tags except `id:x` types it can still use `favorited_by:name / id` tag, `tags` / `-tags` can't be used (negative groups can), at the same time it doesn't suffer any slowdown

 #### Pools
 Downloading post pool using native tags search functionality is not possible and only RX and EN implement pool functionality